 And wisdom to know the difference.

 Acceptance of your depersonalization is the wisdom that you have no control over it.
+You cannot control how long DP/DR will last.
 When you realize that, it frees up so much space inside of you.
 Trying to control your DP is akin to trying to control the sun from rising up in the morning.
 You just can’t control when it will rise and set.

 I’m not saying that acceptance means living a life enslaved to depersonalization.
 Rather, it means not wasting considerable energy fighting it.
 Instead of pleading with it to leave you alone so you can connect with life again, it means doing all those life-connecting activities along with your depersonalization and derealization.